By dentist Dr. Richard Mitchell

 There is evidence that some small amount of mercury vapor comes off dental amalgam fillings.
 This is increased by heat (ie. eating hot food) and by grinding your teeth.

 This mercury vapor is then absorbed by breathing it in, rather than by swallowing it.
+So the mercury does not go through your stomach here; it is inhaled into your lungs, and from there it gets into your blood stream.

 For more information about amalgam fillings, go to Amalgam Filling Replacement.